ChristianBagley/awesome-stars/README.md

 - [magnetissimo](https://github.com/sergiotapia/magnetissimo) - Web application that indexes all popular torrent sites, and saves it to the local database.
 - [awesome-elixir](https://github.com/h4cc/awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
 Updates:

+## Elm

+- [bloggero-elm-mdl](https://github.com/easimonenko/bloggero-elm-mdl) - Bloggero -- engine for static blogs with single page interface written in Elm with Material Design Light.
+- [elm-beautiful-example](https://github.com/avh4/elm-beautiful-example) - Create beautiful examples to show off your Elm packages and projects
+- [elm-algorithms](https://github.com/terezka/elm-algorithms) - Exercises from the book Algorithms by Sedgewick and Wayne

 ## Emacs Lisp

 - [wyvern](https://github.com/wyvernlang/wyvern) - The Wyvern programming language.